-Highly Compensated Employee: An employee who, during the year or the preceding year is (or was) a more than 5% owner and an employee who, during the preceding year (during 2019) received more than \$125,000 in compensation, and was in the top paid group if so, elected by the Plan Administrator (adjusted for cost-of-living increases).
-An employee is also considered highly compensated if he or she is a spouse, a lineal ascendant or descendent of a more than 5% owner.
+Highly Compensated Employee: An employee who, during the year or the preceding year is (or was) a more than 5% owner and an employee who, during the preceding year (during 2022) received more than \$135,000 in compensation, and was in the top paid group if so, elected by the Plan Administrator (adjusted for cost-of-living increases).
+An employee is also considered highly compensated if he or she is a spouse, a lineal ascendant or descendant of a more than 5% owner.
 (See the "Family Members" definition.)

 Individual Contribution Limit (annual additions): This is the limit on annual additions allowed by an employee.
-The maximum is the lesser of 100% of compensation or \$57,000.
+The maximum is the lesser of 100% of compensation or \$66,000.
 The annual additions include 401(k) deferrals, employer match, profit sharing contributions and forfeiture re-allocations.

-Key Employee: At any time during the plan year, a key employee is: 1) an officer who earned over \$180,000 in the 2019 year 2) a more than 5% owner; or 3) a more than 1% owner earning more than \$150,000.
+Key Employee: At any time during the plan year, a key employee is: 1) an officer who earned over \$200,000 in the 2022 year 2) a more than 5% owner; or 3) a more than 1% owner earning more than \$150,000.
 The family ownership attribution rules continue to apply.
-The four-preceding-plan year requirement is eliminated.